-Slovenia may be small, but it’s packed with attractions.
+Slovenia may be tiny, but it’s packed with attractions.
 You can drive across in just a couple of hours, yet there’s everything from towering mountain peaks to historic cities, UNESCO-listed caves, and a spectacular coastline.

 Currency: Euro (EUR)